Table of Contents

 You may find your body responds to smaller doses.
-Or even more if your stacking it with stimulants like ADHD meds.
+Or even more if you are stacking it with stimulants like ADHD meds.
 Listen to your body and see how you react.

 NALT quickly turns into the non-essential amino acid L-Tyrosine once you take it.
 So is considered non-toxic and very safe.
 Most neurohackers don’t have any negative side effects.

 At higher doses there are reports of stomach issues and migraines.
 Migraine problems usually happen to those who already suffer from migraines.
 This may be an indication that your neurotransmitter levels are already optimal and you don’t need to supplement with NALT.

 NALT can increase your thyroid hormones.
 So if you’re hyperthyroid you shouldn’t use NALT.

 And if you’re taking MAO inhibitors (MAOI’s) like selegiline, Azilect, Marplan or Nardil you should not use NALT.
 MAOI’s work in your brain and effect neurotransmitters.
 So using NALT in combination with MAOI’s could throw off the delicate balance of neurotransmitters needed for optimal brain health and cognition.